 ABOUT LEXIE

-What is pedagogy?
-(Pedagogy is the method and practice of teaching by exploring ideas and issues and creating environments where learning and thinking can flourish.)
-ELF (2019)
+Pedagogy is the method and practice of teaching by exploring ideas and issues and creating environments where learning and thinking can flourish (ELF 2019).

 My travels to Italy and New Zealand have allowed me to look at my program here in Canada with a fresh lens.
 I am becoming more and more familiar with the Te Whariki (New Zealand’s Framework that is based on 2 cultures uniting and joining as one: the Maori and NZ peoples) Being able to visit many different centres all around New Zealand allowed me to experience fist hand what their programs feel, taste, smell and breathe.